scala/scala-lang/blog/_posts/2018-06-04-scalac-profiling.md

 The problem of incorrect instantiated type arguments we saw before seems specific to the way the compiler carries out the implicit search.
-Fixing it requires most likely changes to the implicit search algorithm, as [a similar scala/bug did](https://github.com/scala/bug/issues/10528).
+Fixing it requires most likely changes to the implicit search algorithm, as [a similar Scala compiler issue](https://github.com/scala/bug/issues/10528) did.
 I tried porting these changes to 2.12.x and use `-Xsource:2.13` but the failed macro expansions didn't go away.